Kyberturvallisuuden-kurssi/Exercises/Week3/README.md

-Introduction to Practical Cyber Security Testing - Week 3
+Introduction to Practical Cyber Security Testing - Week 3: Networking environment
 ====

 ## About the lab

+Topic: Wireshark, IPS, Firewalls, nmap, honey pots, shodan, Wi-Fi, virtualisation, cloud

 TODO: add descriptory text about the lab and this week's topic